 Think of it this way:

-A Bible study is like learning how to exercise from a personal trainer.
+Studying the Bible and preparing a Bible study is like learning how to exercise from a personal trainer.
 A small group is like going to the gym and applying that knowledge to your routine.

 A Bible study is meant to be a focused engagement on understanding what God says.
 A small group is meant to help Christian communities apply what God says in personal, case-specific situations.